lindeloev/mcp/README.md

 `mcp` has [200+ academic
 citations](https://scholar.google.com/scholar?cites=5590697509718421309)
 across ecology, astronomy, neuroscience, epidemiology, and other disciplines.
 See applications in the citing literature.
-Still, consider if `mcp` is the right tool for your problem - see [overview of change point packages](articles/packages.html).

 Change points are also called **switch points**, **break points**, **broken line** regression, **broken stick** regression, **bilinear**